Matrimonial regime: what is the community of furniture and acquisitions?

 Marriage shall cease in the following cases:

-The property is divided according to the rules of your matrimonial regime (we speak of the liquidation of the matrimonial property regime).
+The property is divided according to the rules of your matrimonial regime.

 A convicted spouse (as perpetrator or accomplice), for willfully giving or attempting to give death to his or her spouse, or for willfully committing violence that led to the death of his or her spouse without intent to give death, is automatically lost benefits under the matrimonial property regime.